HaxeCheckstyle/haxe-checkstyle-intellij-plugin/README.md

 ### Known Issues:

-On mac, if you can't run it in intelliJ try the following command in Terminal Window and try again.
+On mac, if you can't run it in intelliJ try the following command in Terminal Window run again.

 `sudo chmod 755 .idea/run`